 Veterinary receptionists are the first port of call for our clients and a hugely important part of our quality of service, being the first person you meet when you visit us or call us.
 Our reception team are an important part of our dedicated team, helping us to run smoothly and efficiently.

 I am the Head Receptionist at the Route Isabelle surgery and have been here for five years.
 Reception is a very broad term at our vet’s as it includes many aspects of responsibility outside of speaking directly with clients.
 There is medicine dispensing, technical advice, pet nutrition, merchandising, organising of staff and the overall responsibility of the department to the Directors.

-I’m mad about Dachshunds and cats, and arrange a monthly “Sausage Meet” for Dachshunds to socialise and play.
+I’m mad about Dachshunds and cats and arrange a monthly “Sausage Meet” for Dachshunds to socialise and play.

 I am a long-term member of the Reception team mostly based at the Route Isabelle Surgery.
-As a member of the team f for of over ten years, I know many of our clients and can give broad information and advice on the many subjects that make the Practice ‘tick’.
-My principle hobby is dog showing, and I have shown my Papillions and Glen of Imaal Terrier at Crufts.
-I would like to think that my knowledge on dog breeds and showing is of help and importance to our clients
+As a member of the team for of over ten years, I know many of our clients and can give broad information and advice on the many subjects that make the Practice ‘tick’.
+My principal hobby is dog showing, and I have shown my Papillions and Glen of Imaal Terrier at Crufts.
+I would like to think that my knowledge on dog breeds and showing is of help and importance to our clients.

 I have worked at Isabelle Vets since 1994 as a receptionist.
 I order the food and so am responsible for this area of stock management.
 I am going to be playing a prominent reception role at the new Isabelle Vets L’Islet, surgery.
 I have been involved in the horse and dog community since a child and enjoy and support my daughter’s equine activities.